Attending "Toda University"

 Toda's education was thorough, wide-ranging and rigorous.
 "The school of my youth was the private instruction I received from a master in 'the study of humanity,' Josei Toda.
 He gave me a thorough and complete grounding in an encyclopedic range of subjects, including politics, economics, law, Chinese classics, chemistry and physics.
 Mr. Toda often asked me, 'What book have you read today?' or 'What are you reading now?' and then would demand that I summarize the book's contents.
 He would really put me on the spot.
 Sometimes it was so tough that I felt deeply mortified . . .
 "3

-He says also, "Most of all, however, I learned from his example.
+He also commented, "Most of all, however, I learned from his example.
 The burning commitment to peace that remained unshaken throughout his imprisonment was something he carried with him his entire life.
 It was from this, and from the profound compassion that characterized each of his interactions, that I most learned.
 Ninety-eight percent of what I am today I learned from him."
 [Read full text] 4